chronicc/leanbro/README.md

 * Salutation with custom name
 * Live Clock with 12h/24h format

+## Purge Config

+When you experience problems with the extension (especially after an update), you can reset it with the **Purge Config** button on the options page.
+This will ensure a clean restore of the extension.
+You will lose your configured values in this process so make sure you want this.

 ## Build

 Run `make package KEY_LOCATIO=/path/to/extension/key.pem` to create the initial extension.